 Distance: 7.8 - 8.2 miles (RT)

-This great hike visits two gorgeous lake basins, passing wildflower-filled meadows and passing numerous waterfalls along the way.
+This great hike visits two gorgeous lake basins, passing wildflower-filled meadows and numerous waterfalls along the way.
 A dramatic ridge with towering peaks forms the backdrop for upper Ice Lake, nestled in an alpine wonderland.
 Location: Near Silverton in Southwestern Colorado

 Distance: 9.4 miles (RT)